clarencepohh/tp/docs/DeveloperGuide.md

 #### Method Functionality
 - Prints a structured list of commands and their purposes within the user interface.
-- Highlights key functionalities like navigating views, adding, and updating tasks.

 ## View Switching